 How does this SQA book improve on other books on the topic?

-Recent publication of a new version of IEEE730 on Software Quality Assurance changes drastically the SQA requirements of organizations.
-While much of the content and practices of SQA remains the same over years, a number of new standards and practices were incorporated in this book.
-For example, an organization will use the new version 5 of CobiT, ITIL v3 and recent version of IEEE1028.
+The recent publication of a new version of IEEE730 targeting Software Quality Assurance changes drastically the SQA requirements of organizations that follow best practice.
+While much of the content and practices of SQA remain the same over the years, a number of new standards, practices and examples were incorporated in this new book.
+For example, an organization will use the new version 5 of CobiT, ITIL v3 and the recent version of IEEE1028.
 As well a lighter ISO standard, the ISO 29110 is introduced for Very Small Entities, i.e. organizations having up to 25 people, that develop software or systems having hardware and software components.
 Each organization will have to determine if the new guidance will benefit their specific situations but we have made an effort to put as much example as possible.

-Is this SQA site and books really a radical change from recommendations of models like the CMMi, CobiT and ITIL?
+Is this SQA site and books really a radical change from recommendations of models like ISO9001 and the CMMi?
 We have already spent a lot of time and money following the guidance under these models and are confused as to how we should proceed and are concerned that this new investment will be a waste.

 Can only large organizations benefit from the SQA book recommendations?

-Organizations of any size can benefit using the SQA book.
-It presents the very small software organizations to very large software organizations.
-But regardless of the size of your organization, success with SQA depends on the organization’s ability to make the business case for implementing quality as part of their daily activities.
+Organizations of any size can benefit using the SQA book and website.
+It presents examples for very small software organizations to very large software organizations.
+But regardless of the size of your organization, success with SQA practices depends on the organization’s ability to make the business case for implementing quality as part of their daily activities.
 Some organizations can conduct SQA locally in a project while others involve their corporate or external QA groups.
-Others must secure executive commitment to conduct assessments and authorize the changes proposed by the SQA book.
+Others must secure executive commitment to conduct assessments and authorize the changes in practices proposed by this book.